open-compensation-token-license/license-token-website/wikisrc/innovative-funding-for-open-source-projects.md

    - From dual-licensing to offering consultancy services, various business models exist.
 The [Apache Software Foundation](https://www.apache.org/foundation/how-it-works.html) shows how community and business can coexist in open source.

 **9. Sustainable Open Source Funding:**
    - Sustainability involves models that ensure projects can grow and maintain themselves.
 OCTL's model of linking funding directly to usage is a step towards this goal.
+Learn more about [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 **10. Open Source Project Grants:**
    - Alongside Google Summer of Code, the [Wikimedia Foundation Funds](https://meta.wikimedia.org/wiki/Wikimedia_Foundation_Funds) support free knowledge projects.